EVERY CHAMPION HAS A COACH

 A mentor acts as an advisor, counsellor, or guide to a peer or junior practitioner, guiding you and helping you reflect on issues that affect the way you work, helping you navigate your professional life and long-term goals.
 The range of issues explored can be broad, relating not only to your practice but areas of emotional and personal development as well.

+As a mentor, I’ll draw on my own life journey and experience to guide you.
 A mentoring relationship should be a kind relationship.
-It tends to be long-term, and meetings can be scheduled fortnightly, monthly or quarterly, depending on your needs.
+It can be long-term, with meetings scheduled fortnightly, monthly or quarterly, depending on your needs.